european-summer-of-code/esoc2025/cards/gcos-esoc2025.md

 ## Applied project set-up

-European Summer of Code is a paid stipend programme, through May-September 2025.
+European Summer of Code is a paid stipend programme, throughout 2025.

 * ESoC stipend holder participate in onboarding events, regular stand-ups and mentoring throughout the period
 * collaboration is virtual, via GitHub and Discord, or similar tools.
 Some partner organisations may optionally offer hybrid or in-person collaboration.